MinistrySafe/api-documentation/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the background check to retrieve
+ID | The ID of the Background Check to retrieve

 ## Create a Background Check